spacefito/ardana-input-model/2.0/examples/entry-scale-kvm-esx/README.md

 ### Local Storage

 All nodes should present a single OS disk, protected by a RAID controller.
-The disk needs to be at least 512GB in capacity.
-In addition, the example configures additional disk depending on the node's role:
+The disk needs to be at least 512GB.
+In addition, the example configures additional disks depending on the node's role:

 - CONTROLLER-ROLE: `/dev/sdb` is configured to be used by Swift.